davidhampgonsalves/davidhampgonsalves.github.io/content/projects/index.md

   <div class=container>
     <div class=content>
       <div class=headline>
-        Official plugin for Beets to send music queries to your media player
+        Official plugin for Beets to send music queries to your media player.
       </div>
       <p>
         <a href=//github.com/beetbox/beets>Beets</a> is a cli music manager and tagger.
 I wrote a plugin that lets you play the result of a music query in your media player.
 Since then it has been added to the list of officially supported Beets plugins and is actively maintained by the Beets community.